-Generally speaking, darker color = less radio activity.
+Generally, darker color = less radio activity.
 Lighter color = more activity.
 Be careful to note the yellow line just below the Waterfall.
 That indicates which frequency you are tuned to.
 We will talk more about that on the "Tuning" page.

-You can zoom in and out by clicking on the Waterfall, and then slowly scrolling your mouse wheel.
+You can zoom in and out by clicking on the Waterfall, and scrolling your mouse wheel.
 The Waterfall will adjust, anchored on the center of the screen.
 As you zoom in, the Waterfall will reveal more detail- just like if you zoomed in on a Google map.

 You can also use your keyboard to control: